2020-21 Rabi foodgrains output may surpass previous record: Tomar

 Total sowing under various rabi crops has increased to 620.71 lakh hectare from 603.15 lakh hectare, the data showed.

-In the 2019-20 crop year, the country’s overall foodgrains production stood at a record 296.65 million tonne, as per the government’s fourth advance estimate. (agencies)
+In the 2019-20 crop year, the country’s overall foodgrains production stood at a record 296.65 million tonne, as per the government’s fourth advance estimate.
+(PTI)

 2020-21 Rabi foodgrains output may surpass previous record: Tomar

-NEW DELHI: The country’s rabi foodgrains production including wheat in the ongoing 2020-21 crop year is expected to be better than the previous year’s record of 153.27 million tonne, according to Agriculture Minister Narendra Singh Tomar.
+NEW DELHI, Jan 2: The country’s rabi foodgrains production including wheat in the ongoing 2020-21 crop year is expected to be better than the previous year’s record of 153.27 million tonne, according to Agriculture Minister Narendra Singh Tomar.